CycleSense: Detecting Near Miss Incidents in Bicycle Traffic from Mobile Motion Sensors: Evaluation

 \subsection{Metrics}

 Due to the massive label imbalance already mentioned earlier, common metrics such as accuracy, F1-score, and precision are difficult to interpret.
-Therefore, we report the \ac{auc} of the \ac{roc} metric, which is insensitive to changes in class distribution~\cite{fawcett2006introduction}.
+Moreover, in our scenario it is more important to find the true near miss incidents than to classify non-incidents correctly, as False Positives can be more easily corrected by the user of the SimRa app.
+For both reasons, a high number of False Positives is more acceptable than a low number of True Positives, which further limits the usefulness of such metrics like precision, F1-score, or \ac{mcc}.
+Therefore, we focus on the \ac{auc} of the \ac{roc} metric, which is insensitive to changes in class distribution~\cite{fawcett2006introduction} while also reporting the respective confusion matrices.